keithalewis/math/coro.md

 Like functions, coroutines can stand on their own.
 What they add is the ability to cooperate with other coroutines to share the task of code execution.
+You still have to worry about deadlocks and race conditions however.

 Coroutines can _generate_ unbounded streams of data.
 ```